sul-dlss/pre-assembly/README.md

 **WARNING**: if you export from Microsoft Excel, you may not get a properly formatted UTF-8 CSV file.
-You should open any CSV that has been exported from Excel in a text editor and re-save it in proper UTF-8 files (like TextMate on a Mac).
+You should open any CSV that has been exported from Excel in a text editor and re-save it in proper UTF-8 files (e.g. Atom, Sublime, or TextMate).

 There are a few columns in the manifest, with two required: